Ainu people: Hunting

 The Ainu traditionally hunt from late autumn to early summer, in part because in late autumn, plant gathering, salmon fishing, and other activities of securing food come to an end, and hunters readily find game in fields and mountains in which plants have withered.
 A village typically possesses a hunting-ground of its own, or several villages use a joint hunting territory, called an iwor.
 Heavy penalties were imposed on any outsiders trespassing on such hunting grounds or on joint hunting territory.
 The Ainu traditionally hunt Ussuri brown bears, Asian black bears, Ezo deer (a subspecies of sika deer), hares, red foxes, Japanese raccoon dogs, and other animals.
 Ezo deer are a particularly important food resource for the Ainu, as are salmon.
 The Ainu also hunt sea eagles, such as white-tailed sea eagles, along with ravens and other birds.
 The Ainu hunted eagles for their tail feathers, which they used in trade with the Japanese.
 Historically, the Ainu hunted sea-otters and traded their pelts in the Japanese market.

 The Ainu hunted with arrows and spears with poison-coated points.
 They obtained the poison, called surku, from the roots and stalks of aconites.
 The recipe for this poison was a household secret that differed from family to family.
 They enhanced the poison with mixtures of roots and stalks of dog's bane, boiled juice of Mekuragumo (a type of harvestman), Matsumomushi (Notonecta triguttata, a species of backswimmer), tobacco, and other ingredients.
 They also used stingray stingers or skin-covering stingers.

 They traditionally hunt in groups with dogs.
 Before hunting, particularly for bears and similar animals, they may pray to the Kamuy-huci, the house guardian goddess, to convey their wishes for a large catch and to the god of mountains for safe hunting.
 The Ainu traditionally hunt bears during the spring thaw.
 At that time, bears are weak because they haven't eaten during their long hibernation.
 Ainu hunters catch hibernating bears or bears that have just left hibernation dens.
 When they hunt bears in summer, they use a spring trap loaded with an arrow, called an amappo.
 The Ainu usually use arrows to hunt deer.
 Also, they drive deer into a river or sea and shoot them with arrows.
 For a large catch, a whole village would drive a herd of deer off a cliff and club them to death.

 Fishing

 Fishing is important to Ainu culture.
-They largely catch trout in summer and salmon in autumn, as well as ito (Japanese huchen), dace, and other fish.
+They largely catch trout in summer and salmon in autumn, as well as ito (Sakhalin taimen), big-scaled redfin, and other fish.
 Spears called marek were often used.
 Other methods were tesh fishing, uray fishing, and rawomap fishing.
 Many villages were built near rivers or along the coast.
 Each village or individual had a definite river fishing territory.
-Outsiders could not freely fish there and needed to ask the owner.
+Outsiders could not fish there freely and had to ask the owner.